ericdunbar/ics2o9_wiki/Create-Task-(AP).md

 Please refer to the document for additional information, particularly the “Guidelines Section” that contains things you must, may or may not do.

-Your code will be used for your ICS 2O programming summative assignment (check criteria).
+Your code will be used for your ICS 2O programming culminating assignment (check criteria).